rolspace/blazor-football-scoreboard/README.md

 ## How to run locally

-For details on how to run each application separately, go to the README file for each of the host C# projects: the API, the Blazor UI, and the Worker.
-Each application can be started individually using the `dotnet cli`, with the VSCode launch config, or with a Docker container.

-The preferred option to run the entire system together is to launch all the applications with a single click, or command, using Docker Compose.
-The Docker Compose file can be found at the root of the repository, [docker-compose.app.yml](/docker-compose.app.yml)

-The Compose file will start containers for all three applications, including the MySQL database where the game data is stored.
-In order to seed the database, the MySQL container references an SQL file, [football_db.sql](/data/football_db.sql).
-It is important to be aware that the very first time the Compose file starts, the container startup will take a bit longer due to the seeding process.

-### Database configuration
+In order to run the system, it is important to keep in mind the following details:
+1. The HTTP API must be started first, as it provides the game data and statistics.
+2. The Blazor UI should be started second, it will load the current game data and receive "real-time" updates and stats via the HTTP API and SignalR Hub.
+3. The Web Worker should be started third, it will begin the process of simulating the games.

+> [!IMPORTANT]
+> The HTTP API and Web Worker use a configuration value to set the week in the season schedule.
+> It is necessary that both applications have the same week set in their respective application settings.
+> Current, the value provided in the application settings for both applications is set to Week = 1 (first week of the season schedule).

+To start the applications, refer to the specific README file for each of them: [HTTP API](/src/Hosts/Api/README.md), [Blazor UI](/src/Hosts/Blazor/README.md), and the [Web Worker](/src/Hosts/Worker/README.md).

+The settings for the `Localhost` **ASPNETCORE_ENVIRONMENT** in each application are defined to allow the system to run as expected without any changes.

+## How to run locally with Docker Compose

-The Compose file expects a file with the name *.env.db* at the root of the repository, with the secrets required to run the database.
-These values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/):
+The Docker Compose file found at the root of the repository, [docker-compose-app.yml](/docker-compose.app.yml), launches the system following the startup order provided in the previous section.
+The settings for the `Development` **ASPNETCORE_ENVIRONMENT** in each application are defined to allow the system to run as expected without any changes.

+The Docker Compose file requires the following items to be setup before launch:
+- .env files
+- Certificates

+### .env files

+The Docker Compose file starts four services:
+- The application database
+- HTTP API
+- Blazor UI
+- Web Worker

+---

+The application database runs from a MySQL 8.0.28 image.
+The Docker Compose settings expects a file, named `.env.localdb`, which must include the following environment variables:
-- MYSQL_ROOT_PASSWORD
+- **MYSQL_ROOT_PASSWORD**
-- MYSQL_USER
+- **MYSQL_USER**
-- MYSQL_PASSWORD
+- **MYSQL_PASSWORD**

-The contents of the file should be similar to the example below:
+The contents of the `.env.localdb` file should be similar to the example below:

 ```
 MYSQL_ROOT_PASSWORD={MYSQL ROOT USER PASSWORD}